Random induced subgraphs of Cayley graphs induced by transpositions: The main theorem

+{\bf Acknowledgments.} Emma Y.~Jin would like to thank the Alexander von Humboldt Foundation for their support.
 We are grateful to Fenix W.D.~Huang and Rita R.~Wang for their help.
-This work was supported by the 973 Project, the PCSIRT Project of the Ministry of Education, the Ministry of Science and Technology, and the National Science Foundation of China.